 About

-Stephen Burke is an Irish artist and curator working between the UK and Ireland.
+Stephen Burke is an Irish artist and curator working between Dublin and Glasgow.
 He graduated with an MA in painting from the Glasgow School of Art in 2018.
-He is a recipient of the Agility Award from the Arts Council of Ireland in 2022 & 2023, the Open Fund for Individuals from Creative Scotland and was nominated for the Ingram Prize in 2023.
-Stephen is the founder of the social media platform Post vandalism which explores the aesthetics and concepts of graffiti, protest and resistance and fosters support from a wide international community.
+He is a recipient of the Agility Award from the Arts Council of Ireland, was nominated for the Ingram Prize in 2023 and recently completed a large scale sculptural piece for the UNESCO heritage site Volklingen Ironworks in Germany.
+Stephen is the founder of the social media platform Post Vandalism which explores the aesthetics and concepts of graffiti, protest and resistance and fosters support from a wide international community.
 This project inspired the most recent edition of Kunstforum International, the most renouned specialist journal for contemporary art in Germany.
 Burke also co-founded the London based curatorial collective Pigeon Park, which organizes exhibitions in industrial spaces.
 This project was created in response to the post-pandemic threat posed to artists’ working conditions in the wake of the Covid crisis.

 Stefanobardsley@gmail.com